 “It’s like 11 p.m. on a school night, who the heck is bothering me at this hour?
-I’m trying to video game!”
-As I open the door, the skinny dread headed fella from earlier literally hands me a rolled fat blunt without even saying one word.
+I’m trying to play a video game!”
+As I open the door, the skinny dread headed fella from earlier literally hands me a fat blunt without even saying a word.

 I be like:

 When I came to, it was like I had woken up out of a sound sleep.
 No lie.
-I then began to chuckle out loud, you know that moment when you’re like “Man I am toasted, hehehe.”
+I then began to chuckle out loud, you know that moment when you’re like “Man I am toasted, heh.”

 The first time I got High